kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ## Terraform Setup

 Terraform configurations are used to create the infrastructure needed for this integration, such as Pub/Sub topics and subscriptions and Cloud Run instances.
 The `dev` and `prod` environments each have their own Terraform configurations, which can be found in the ```environments/``` directory.
 Terraform modules can be found in the ```modules/``` directory.
+The configs store state remotely in a Cloud Storage bucket so that anyone running the configs has a consistent version of the Terraform state.

 Deployment with Terraform will be automated through source code changes in GitHub.
 To test the deployment manually, first create a Cloud Storage bucket in Cloud Shell that Terraform will use to store state:
 ```